Frozensun47/Street-View-Annotator/README.md

   - Make it posible to delete individual polygon aread.

 ## Acknowledgment
-This project was undertaken in collaboration with the [Geospatial Computer Vision Group](https://anupamsobti.github.io/geospatial-computer-vision/) led by [Dr.Anupam Sobti](https://anupamsobti.github.io/).
+This project was undertaken in collaboration with the [Geospatial Computer Vision Group](https://anupamsobti.github.io/geospatial-computer-vision/) led by [Dr. Anupam Sobti](https://anupamsobti.github.io/).
 I am grateful for the support and guidance provided throughout the development of this project.